w3cj/null.computer/posts/02-github-api-blog.md

       .then(result => result.text())
       .then(renderMarkdown)
       .then(html => {
-        // Cache the rendered markdown in localStorage! localStorage[post.path + post.sha] = html;
+        // Cache the rendered html for faster load times! localStorage[post.path + post.sha] = html;
         return html;
       });